Vyral/scott-griffin/_posts/2018-10-12-can-i-freeze-my-own-credit.md

 {% include youtube.html %}

-If you’ve ever had your credit pulled without your permission or you’re worried about identity theft happening to you, a new federal law was recently passed that allows you to freeze your credit if you want to. &nbsp;
+If you’ve ever had your credit pulled without your permission or you’re worried about identity theft happening to you, a new federal law was recently passed that allows you to freeze your credit if you want to.

 The best part?
 You can do it for free.